What’s the number one question you’ve been asking us about smoothies?

 5. Ready to get fancy?
 The sky is the limit!
 Try adding grated ginger (a personal favorite of ours!) or spices like cinnamon and turmeric (this one has quite a bitter kick that will give you a real charge to start your day!)

 Leafy vegetables (think spinach, kale, romaine, parsley, etc.) are a great source of fiber, vitamins, minerals, and phytonutrients that protect against heart disease, diabetes and cancer.
-Adios damage from free radicals, as they help to prevent chronic inflammation and the associated diseases in their tracks, as well as cell deterioration and the age-related decline that comes with it.
+Adios damage from free radicals, as they help to prevent chronic inflammation and the associated diseases in their tracks, as well as cell deterioration and the age-related decline (including age-related mental decline!) that comes with it.
 If you’re looking to keep skin youthful and radiant greens are your friends thanks to their collagen-promoting vitamin C and their vitamin A/ beta carotene content, which also aids in the inflammation battle and calms the redness surrounding a skin flare-up, while also acting as a natural sunscreen, helping to prevent wrinkles from sun damage.

 Your liver loves greens because they aid it in its’ detoxification process—so if you’ve had a couple cocktails, a few too many refined foods or been in a smoky room, greens will help “undo” the damage.
 In fact, greens like kale and bok choy are two of the few foods that actually assist the liver in both phases of its’ detoxification process, so they’re rock stars when it comes to flushing the body of toxins.